dean0x7d/pybinding/readme.md

 the raw result data.
 The included plotting functions are tailored for tight-binding problems to help visualize the model structure and make sense of the results.

-The main interface is written in Python with the aim to be as user-friendly and flexible as possible.
+The code interface is written in Python with the aim to be as user-friendly and flexible as possible.
 Under the hood, C++11 is used to accelerate demanding tasks to deliver high performance with low memory usage.

+See the [documentation] for more details.

 ## Install